mightlee123/Project-2/README.md

 ## Summary
 ---
-The SVM model was satisfactory, but the neural network model ended up being the most accurate overall.
-The logistic regression model was not a good fit for this application.
+By using the K-means clustering method and our bell curve theory, we were able to cluster cities into groups that corresponds to their position on the bell curve.
+Then we use the SVM model and the neural network model to test our cluster results.
+Compared to the the SVM model, the neural network model was more relatable to to our clusters by having a more accurate result.

 ---